Notes: July 25, 2008 - Psalms 10, 11, 12, 13, 15, 16 & 17

 Psalm 11

-• If the foundations are destroyed, what can the righteous do (Psalm 11:3)?
+• If the foundations are destroyed, what can the righteous do (Ps 11:3)?
 Is Christ the foundation of your faith in God (1 Corinthians 3:11)?
 Is the Word of Christ the foundation of your knowledge of God (Luke 6:48-49)?
 Are you surprised that unbelievers work so hard to shake our confidence in the scriptures and in the historicity of Christ?

 Psalm 12